Interventional oncology: Embolisation therapies

-Palliative techniques
+Palliative treatments

 Interventional oncology has long been used to provide palliative care for patients.
 IO procedures can help reduce cancer-related pain and improve patients’ quality of life.
 Tumours can intrude into various ducts and blood vessels of the body, obstructing the vital passage of food, blood or waste.
 The interventional radiological treatment known as stenting can be used to re-open blockages, for example of the esophagus or bile ducts in cases of esophageal cancer or cholangiocarcinoma, respectively, considerably relieving the patient's adverse symptoms.

-Diseases Treated
+Diseases treated

 Interventional oncology (IO) procedures are commonly applied to treat primary or metastatic cancer.
 IO treatments may be also offered in combination with any of the above oncological therapies in order to augment the therapeutic outcome in more complex or widespread (metastatic) cancer cases.
 There is a variety of applications of interventional oncological treatments for tumors that arise in the: